Nickb89/Hobby-Page---Gaming-With-Family/README.md

-Project 1: A Hobby-Page - Gaming-With-Family
+A Hobby-Page - Gaming-With-Family

 A simple hobby page covering my love for gaming with family.
 My first web project in many years.
 I am looking forward to tackling the other projects and developing my knowledge and skills!

-Skills covered:
+Learning covered:
 HTML syntax
 lists
 basic layouts ( CSS flexbox)